wbjin/a2-videostreaming-via-cdn/README.md

 You will want to test your proxy with different bandwidths to ensure that it is correctly selecting the appropriate bitrate.

-Browsers including Google Chrome and Firefox provide tools to throttle network speeds.
+Browsers, including Google Chrome and Firefox, provide tools to throttle network speeds.
 In Chrome, you can access this by opening the developer tools (Right Click --> Inspect Element) and clicking on the Network tab.
 Here, you will see a dropdown menu that allows you to throttle network speeds.

 <img src="img/throttling-1.png" title="Network Throttle in Chrome" alt="" height=300/>
 <img src="img/throttling-2.png" title="Network Throttle in Chrome" alt="" height=300/>